tiy-rails-front-end/surveyopossum/README.md

     * (e.g. a move up / move down button on each question)
 * Publishing a survey works as follows:
   * The survey must have at least one question to be published
-  * For any survey, you can invite one or more people to take the survey
+  * When published, user is presented a link that they can send to people to take the survey.
-  * To do this, you enter their email address (or addresses)
-  * This sends an invitation email to those email addresses
-  * Only people who have been invited to take a survey should be allowed to take it

 Notifications

-* If a taker has been invited to take a survey,
+* If a taker has given a link to a survey,
-  * She can follow the link in her email which will take her directly to the survey
+  * She can follow the link which will take her directly to the survey
-  * She should see a notification icon in the website header
-    * The notification icon shows the number of surveys she's been invited to take but hasn't completed
-    * Clicking the notification icon should show a dropdown of the surveys she's been invited to take
-    * Clicking a survey in the dropdown should take her to the survey
-    * Once a survey has been completed, it should no longer show up in her notifications
+  * She can complete the survey in her browser.

 Taking a Survey

-* Only people who have been invited to take a survey can see that survey
 * Takers cannot change their answers once they have submitted a survey
-* Takers cannot take the same survey twice
+* Takers can take the survey as many times as they want
 * Takers cannot submit a survey until the required fields have been filled in
 * Authors cannot edit a survey after it has been taken by anyone

 Viewing Results

-* Takers can view their answers for any survey they've taken
 * Authors can view all of the answers for any survey they have created
-  * This displays a question, followed by all of the answers
+  * This displays a question, followed by all of the answers for that question
-  * Each answer should show the user (name or email) who supplied the answer

 ## Hard Mode